Take On Me: Recording and production

 In 2020, former Warner Brothers UK and Reprise executive Andrew Wickham appeared in A-ha's official anniversary documentary A-ha: The Making of Take On Me, to explain how the song's success was due to several parties realising the band's true value.
 He detailed how the song finally became the worldwide smash hit still widely recognised today.
 In 1984, he was the international vice-president for Warner Bros Records America, and their A&R man in London.
 He said, "I got a call from Terry Slater...
 I couldn't believe my ears (at the band's audition) when I heard Morten Harket sing.
 I thought, how can somebody who looks like a film star sound like Roy Orbison?
 I thought, this is unbelievable."

 Wickham immediately signed A-ha to Warner Brothers America, after learning several previous attempts had failed to make "Take On Me" a commercial success.
 The next release was not successful either and featured a very ordinary performance video.
-He authorised considerable investment in the band: on Slater's recommendation, renowned producer Alan Tarney was commissioned to refine the song.
+He authorised considerable investment in the band: on Slater's recommendation, producer Alan Tarney was commissioned to refine the song.
 The new recording achieved a cleaner and more soaring sound and a coda section instead of the earlier quick fade-out; the song was soon completed and re-released in the UK, but the record label's office in London gave them little support, and the single flopped for the second time.

-Wickham placed the band on high priority and applied a lateral strategy with further investment.
-Steve Barron directed a revolutionary rotoscoping animation music video which took six months to create, using professional artists.
-The single was released in the US one month after the music video, and immediately appeared in the Billboard Hot 100 and was a worldwide smash, reaching No. 1 in numerous countries.
+Wickham placed A-ha on high priority and applied a lateral strategy with further investment.
+Ayeroff's co-worker John Beug suggested they should base the video on a student animated short he had seen, called "Commuter", by Michael Patterson and Candace Reckinger.
+Director Steve Barron shot and edited the video, where some of the segments were then drawn over by Patterson, while Reckinger did the mattes, creating a revolutionary rotoscope animated music video which took six months in total to make.Watch A‑ha’s “Take On Me” Video Newly Remastered in 4K .… and Learn About the Band’s Struggle to Make the Classic Song The single was released in the US one month after the music video, and immediately appeared in the Billboard Hot 100 and was a worldwide smash, reaching No. 1 in numerous countries.